kevin5566/mlCyberAttackRFC/README.md

 # ML_CyberAttack_RFC
+* Predict a connection is normal or malicious attack based on machine learning techniques: **Random Forest Classifier**
-This is a final project of the course **NTU Machine Learning 2016 Fall**.
+* This is a final project of the course **NTU Machine Learning 2016 Fall**.
-Please refer to `Report.pdf` to see the whole solution concept of this project.
+* For more detail, please refer to `Report.pdf` to see the whole solution concept of this project.

 ## `RFC.sh` Usage
 * `./RFC.sh $1`